MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_Telemetry.md

 - Value of `$PSNativeCommandUseErrorActionPreference` preference variable, either `true`, `false` or `unset`
 - The count of remote session open operations
+- The names of registered subsystems: `Completion` and `general`.
+If the name of the subsystem name not one of those, then `anonymous` is submitted as the name.
+- The count of `CommandNotFound` feedback suggestions provided.
+- The count of `PowerShellUnsafeAssemblyLoad` usage and whether the load was successful or not.

 PowerShell sends this information periodically during the lifetime of the session for all host applications.